UIUC-CS598HDA/UIUC-CS598HDA.github.io/syllabus.md

 ---

 ## Overview
 The course will consist of paper readings, presentations, and student projects.
 Students write critiques, make presentations, and create an academic paper suitable for a workshop or conference.
 We will review the recent advances in the area of health data analysis.
-Reading selections broadly cover the clinical, genetic, image, and sensor data analysis. **Students are expected to have a working knowledge of machine learning, data mining, and programming skills to carry an implementation of a final project** (preferably in Python, but all languages are welcome).
+Reading selections broadly cover the clinical, genetic, image, and wearables data analysis. **Students are expected to have a working knowledge of machine learning, data mining, and programming skills to carry an implementation of a final project** (preferably in Python, but all languages are welcome).
 The project is extremely hands-on.
 You will experience firsthand all of the journeys a data scientist goes through: data ambiguity, missing data, anomalies, skewness, predictive models, descriptive models, etc.

 The course consists of:
 * [Class sessions](#class-sessions)